-Non-renewal notice templates are posted on the "Administrative Tools for Deans" Blackboard organization site.
+Non-renewal notice templates are posted on the "Administrative Tools for Deans" on the FDA Website.
 Copies of all non-renewal notices must be sent to the Office of Faculty Development and Advancement and the Office of Human Resources.

 PROMOTION AND/OR TENURE